hugginsio/zed-edi/README.md

-# zed-x12
+# zed-edi

-An X12 EDI plugin for Zed leveraging [hugginsio/tree-sitter-x12].
+Basic EDI language support for Zed.

+- EDI X12 support provided by [hugginsio/tree-sitter-x12].

 > [!NOTE]
 > This grammar does not validate the content or structure of the EDI document.
 It's really just meant to enable basic highlighting support in your favorite text editors.